nile1/UnitedByHCL/ReadME.md

 **Hello World!** 😎 This is our prototype for **United By HCL Hackathon 2017**.
 This repository contains content  for Phase 2 Submission of the hackathon.
 We hope you find it awesome, as we did while writing it. 😍

 >- **Note** - We have separate descriptions and screenshots inside each of the modules you see here 👆🏻.
 If you wanna skip the introduction here,  jump right into code, But we **strongly recommend** you to go through this 👇🏻 page first, as it provides a clear introduction to our project and its capabilities.
 Do check it out!
->- You will find our Android Submission here, **don't worry we've got iOS also covered**, But just for the sake of brevity, We'll talk about Android here.
+>- You will find our Android Submission here, **don't worry we've got iOS also covered**👨🏻‍💻, But just for the sake of brevity, We'll talk about Android here.